Wednesdays at

 How do I pay for class?

 We offer discounts for pre-registration.
-We may also offer limited volunteer positions in exchange for a discount.
+We also offer limited volunteer positions in exchange for a discount.

 Where do I get to dance?